-Below, we've collected 25 of our favourite minimalist sites to inspire you to do more by doing less.
+Below, we've collected our favourite minimalist sites to inspire you to do more by doing less.

 Apple is no stranger to minimalism.
-The webpage for its new tablet, the iPad mini 3 uses lots of literal white space to draw attention to the product's sleek design.
+The webpage for the iPad mini 4 uses lots of literal whitespace to draw attention to the product's sleek design.
 The clear top bar, also featuring an abundance of space, helps the user to navigate.

 The lack of borders around the product pictures on footwear brand ETQ's site frees up a lot of space for a more casual visual flow.
-The corners are occupied with the essential interface functions, freeing up the majority of the screen for the product.
+The corners are occupied with the essential interface functions, leaving the majority of the screen for the product.

-The elegance of minimalism also suggests professionalism, as barristers Derwent & Tamar Chambers demonstrate.
+The elegance of minimalism also suggests professionalism, as barrister collective Derwent & Tamar Chambers demonstrates on its website.

 07. The Outpost